 Clearing your space of knick-knacks and clutter is a crucial step to helping your apartment attract a buyer.
 When a potential buyer walks in the front door, they want to see a clean space so they can envision their life in the apartment.

 If you’re struggling to declutter, consider renting out a storage unit with a monthly contract to store some of your things.
 It will be worth the upfront cost to help sell your apartment.

 Take you’re decluttering a step further and take down any family photos from the walls or shelves.
-This may seem trivial, but your wedding photos might be hindering a single older man from buying your apartment because he sees your life, not his.
+May seem trivial, but your wedding photos might be hindering a single older man from buying your apartment because he sees your life, not his.

 A fresh coat of paintA fresh coat of paint

-Your open houses have strong traffic, but no one is making an offer.
-This might mean that your listing photos look great, but when people enter the apartment, do the walls look dingey?
+Your open houses have heavy traffic, but no one is making an offer.
+Might mean that your listing photos look great, but when people enter the apartment, do the walls look dingey?
 Are there scuff marks all over the walls?

 Dinged-up walls could be distracting potential buyers who are looking for a move-in-ready apartment.